hampuskalen/markdown-cv/index.md

 `2022-2024`
 Data scientist - Insurance, *Hedvig*
+Full stack data scientist with data engineering responsibilites.
+Worked with statistical modelling and machine learning, as well as ELT in **Fivetran** and **dbt**.
+Data stack hosted in **GCP**
-- End-to-end data scientist working with full data use cases.
+- End-to-end data scientist working with full data use cases
-- Responsibilities include pricing, reserving, and business analysis.
+- Responsibilities include pricing, reserving, and business analysis
-- Primary tools include Python, dbt and GCP (including Vertex AI)

 `2019-2022`
 Analyst, *If P&C Insurance*
-- Statstical modelling
+- Statstical modelling for insurance pricing
-- Development of processes, moving workflows to modern tools, using Python in Databrics
+- Development of processes, moving workflows to modern tools, using Python in Databricks

-## Education

-`2014-2018`
-__Lund University__
-- Engineering Physics, specialized in statistics and machine learning.

-## Notable previous work experience

-`2020`
-Part time software engineer, *Voice Diagnostics*

-`2017`
-Software engineering intern, *Arm*, Lund

-`2016-2018`
-Teaching assistant, *Lund University*
-- Teaching basic courses in programming, control theory and statistics.

-`2013, 2014`
-Configuration management intern, *Ericsson*, Kista

 ## Technical skills
 ### Programming and software engineering